uthw/Mincemeat-2/README.md

 6. Set minimum and maximum memory allocation to 8192 MiB
 7. Type in [these](https://gist.github.com/uthw/3648819b8acf988ed21260f62f83e05f) JVM arguments

 8. Press play.
-It's normal for the game to crash on the loading screen.
+It's normal for the game to crash on the loading screen the first time.
 Simply relaunch Minecraft if this happens.

 ## Tips